 In a stand mixer fitted with a dough hook, mix the flour, butter, water, and salt over medium speed to make a smooth ball of dough.
 This will take 3-8 minutes as the flour hydrates while mixing.
 The dough should pull away from the walls of the bowl cleanly.
+If the dough seems dry, add a few tablespoons of water just to bring it together in a soft, moist dough.
 See Recipe Notes below for hand mixing or food processor mixing.

 This recipe is traditionally made by hand, mixing the flour and butter together then adding the salt dissolved in the water.
 The wet batter would be mixed for 5-10 minutes as the flour slowly hydrates and the moist dough becomes smooth.
 I prefer the stand mixer and dough hook method and find that using a food processor works well too.
 For a food processor, using the dough blade if you have one, pulse the flour and butter to make a wet sand texture.
 Continue pulsing while adding in the salt dissolved in the warm water.
 When the dough pulls away from the bowl cleanly, continue with the steps above.

 To reheat the tortillas, I gently pass them over an open flame on the stove and they become surprisingly soft and toasty again.

 Questions?
 Contact email@example.com